 Our 'season' runs from mid-September to the following April or May with a few groups carrying on through the summer.
 Most Interest Groups meet fortnightly.
 We also have a fortnightly Main Meeting, September to May, open to all members, with visiting speakers and a chance to meet other members socially.
 However, due to the pandemic we will be holding main meetings once a month, and they will be via Zoom.

 Where do we meet?

-Main meetings are held at the Green Centre, Dines Green, or St. Peters Baptist Church, WR5.
-Interest Groups use a variety of Worcester venues, including Church Halls, Community Centres, libraries and members’ own houses.
+Main meetings are normally held at the Green Centre, Dines Green, or St. Peters Baptist Church, WR5, and Interest Groups use a variety of Worcester venues, including Church Halls, Community Centres, libraries and members’ own houses.
 Due to the current pandemic there are changes to this, and most groups are meeting 'virtually' so please look at the relevant pages to learn where meetings are being held.

 The membership fee entitles you to join as many interest groups as you wish providing there are spaces.

 Meetings are free though many groups will require a small contribution to running costs – refreshments, materials, sheet music etc.